Neithdeck/neithdeck.github.io/README.md

-# Coming soon
-When AI reinvents PowerPoint creation from data.
+Coming soon: When AI reinvents PowerPoint creation from data.